YutongWangML/my_website/content/post/2023-05-27-interesting-svm-related-pieces-not-in-a-journal-conference/index.md

 tags: []
 ---

 This is a collection of interesting written pieces publicly accessible on the internet, but not published in any journal/conference that I know of.
-I hope to document interesting perspectives from the era of support vector machines.

 [Lecture note from 2003 by Trevor Hastie, Slide 21: "SVMs are hot right now..."](https://hastie.su.domains/Papers/svmtalk.pdf)